‘Teen Mom 2’ Star Briana DeJesus In Long Distance Relationship: Does Her Mother Approve Of Her New Boyfriend?

 In 2017, MTV was looking to shake up the cast of the show a bit and revealed they would be adding a fifth cast member to the show.
 Rumors suggested that Mackenzie McKee would snag the fifth spot, but in the end, Briana DeJesus was picked to share more of her story.

 Her early storyline included her dating Javi Marroquin, ex-husband of cast member Kailyn Lowry.
-The relationship was short-lived, though, and as previously reported by Inquisitr, Briana doesn’t seem too devastated that the relationship is over and that Javi has moved on.
+The relationship was short-lived, though, and as previously reported by The Inquisitr, Briana doesn’t seem too devastated that the relationship is over and that Javi has moved on.

 New episodes of Teen Mom 2 air Monday nights on MTV.